YerevaNN/DIIN-in-Keras/README.md

 ```

 ### Results
-Currently we managed to obtain `87.34%` accuracy on `SNLI test` set, while the authors obtained `88.0%` accuracy on the same dataset.
+Currently we managed to obtain `87.34%` accuracy on `SNLI test` set, while the authors obtained `88.0%` accuracy on the same dataset. <br/>
+Our best model can be downloaded from the first release v1.0: https://github.com/YerevaNN/DIIN-in-Keras/releases/download/v1.0/epoch.40-tloss.0.358379300162-tacc.0.873371346062.model